bryancarpenter/java-barnes-hut/README.md

 # Java Barnes Hut code

-A simple Java code illustrating use of Barnes Hut algorithm for N-body simulation of a group of bodies - "stars" - interacting through the force of gravity.
+A simple Java code illustrating use of Barnes Hut algorithm for N-body simulation of a group of unit mass bodies - "stars" - interacting through the force of gravity.

 ## Getting Started